Key Takeaways

 • Industries covered: 408 industries

-• Pricing modeled: Just over 20,000 standardized estimates for Oregon businesses
+• Pricing modeled: Over 20,000 standardized estimates for Oregon businesses

-Modeled average revenues and payrolls were incorporated to improve pricing accuracy for Oregon's business landscape.
+Modeled average revenues and payrolls were incorporated to improve pricing accuracy across Oregon's small business market.

 Our Scoring Model

-Each insurer received a composite score based on the weighted categories below.
+Each insurer's composite score is calculated from the weighted categories below.

-• Affordability (50% of overall score): Affordability reflects how competitively and consistently an insurer prices general liability coverage across all Oregon business profiles studied.
+• Affordability (50%): Reflects how competitively and consistently an insurer prices general liability coverage across all Oregon business profiles studied.

-• Customer experience (30% of overall score): Customer experience measures how well insurers support Oregon businesses throughout the policy lifecycle from purchase to claims.
-We also studied at each level of buying, policy management and claims sub-parts of the process that make it easier and more reliable within each as well for accuracy and comprehensive understanding.
+• Customer experience (30%): Measures how well insurers support Oregon businesses throughout the policy lifecycle, from purchase to claims.
+We studied buying, policy management and claims sub-processes at each stage for reliability and accuracy.

-• Coverage options (20%): Coverage options reflect how well insurers support common Oregon small business risks and allow for flexibility as businesses grow or change.
+• Coverage options (20%): Captures how well insurers address common Oregon small business risks and allow for flexibility as operations grow or change.

 Read our full business insurance methodology.